gluster/glusterdocs/Administrator Guide/arbiter-volumes-and-quorum.md

 ```

 This means that for every 3 bricks listed, 1 of them is an arbiter.
 We have
 created 6 bricks.
-With a replica count of three, each 3 bricks in series will be
+With a replica count of three, each 3rd brick in the series will be
 a replica subvolume.
 Since we have two sets of 3, this created a distribute
 subvolume made of up two replica subvolumes.